 Cindy is the author, compiler, or contributor to more than 20 books, none self-published.
-Most recent: The Tallgrass Prairie: An Introduction (Northwestern University Press, 2017) Forthcoming: Tallgrass Conversations: In Search of the Prairie Spirit (with co-author Thomas Dean, Ice Cube Press, April 2019); Chasing Dragonflies: A Natural and Cultural History (Northwestern University Press, Spring 2020).
+Just released: Tallgrass Conversations: In Search of the Prairie Spirit (with co-author Thomas Dean, Ice Cube Press, April 2019).
+Recent: The Tallgrass Prairie: An Introduction (Northwestern University Press).
+Forthcoming: Chasing Dragonflies: A Natural, Cultural, and Personal History (Northwestern University Press, Spring 2020).

 Cindy teaches natural history subjects for The Morton Arboretum, TalTree/Gabis Arboretum, The Illinois Extension, Illinois Garden Clubs, and other organizations.
 Among her classes are tallgrass prairie ecology, prairie ethnobotany, dragonflies and damselflies, spring wildflowers, spring wildflower ethnobotany, history of trees in America, history of wilderness, and more.